rmk2/goon_recon/README.md

 #### User data and security

-Since we are ultimately handling user names, passwords and email addresses, we try to keep them as save as possible.
+Since we are ultimately handling user names, passwords and email addresses, we try to keep them as safe as possible.
 Passwords are hashed using scrypt before being stored in the database, while CCP refresh tokens are encrypted at-rest within the database using AES256.
 There are provisions to make use of CCP's single-sign on, though a module to completely defer all authentication